LPNs in Alberta

 Who is an LPN?

 LPNs are professional nurses and work within their own scope of practice, standards of practice and code of ethics.
 LPNs are one of three categories of professional nurses in Alberta working primarily as front-line nurses involved in the assessment, planning, implementation, and evaluation of nursing care.

 LPNs in Alberta graduate from a two-year diploma in practical nursing offered at the college level.
 The program provides a minimum of 1650 instructional hours including 750 hours of theoretical instruction and 900 hours of clinical / lab experience.

 There are numerous post-entry level learning opportunities for LPNs.
-Specialty education is available in many areas such as immunization, operating room, advanced orthopedics, renal dialysis, and advanced foot care.
-There are also additional certificate programs in areas such as mental health, chronic disease management, leadership, gerontology, wound care, and palliative care.
+Advanced Practice authorization is available in the areas of perioperative, orthopedics, and foot care.
+Additionally, LPNs can enhance their clinical practice by completing certificate programs in areas including mental health, chronic disease management, leadership, gerontology, wound care, and palliative care.

 Role and Scope of Practice

 As trusted and respected professional nurses, LPNs serve individuals, families, and groups, assessing their needs and providing care and treatments as appropriate.

-LPNs are accountable for their own nursing practice and as any professional, are expected to seek assistance when the needs within their practice go beyond their competence level.
-There are many roles within Alberta for LPNs in areas such as: acute care, long term care, community, primary care clinics, education, occupational health and safety, public health, and leadership.
+LPNs practice autonomously and are accountable for their own nursing practice and work collaboratively with other members of the healthcare team seeking assistance when the care needs go beyond their individual competence level.
+LPNs contribute to Alberta’s healthcare system through a wide range of practice areas including acute care, seniors health and wellness, long term care, community, primary care clinics, education, occupational health and safety, public health, and leadership.

 LPNs advocate for clients related to all areas of practice including human, physical, and financial resources necessary to provide safe, quality nursing care.
-LPNs work collaborative with clients, families, and the health care team to ensure continuity of care and quality health service delivery.
+LPNs work collaboratively with clients, families, and the healthcare team to ensure continuity and quality of healthcare delivery.

 Regulated Professional Nurses

 As a self-regulating profession, LPNs must meet registration requirements set out by the College of Licensed Practical Nurses of Alberta (CLPNA) under the Licensed Practical Nurses Profession Regulation, Alta Reg 81/2003.
 This includes initial registration upon completion of an approved practical nurse program or equivalent.
 It also includes annual renewal of registration, participation in continuing competence activities, and being actively engaged in the practice of the profession.

 Competency Profile for LPNs